NI240SX/UCGT/README - Geometry Editor.md

 - `FlipV` - optional, defaults to false : whether to flip the vertical axis on UV maps.
 Use in case your textures end up upside down.
 Possible values : true or false.

 _Experimental fixes_
-- `ForceAsFix` - optional : force-fixes autosculpt on the specified part if it doesn't get compiled correctly (this happens when there's the same amount of vertices on every morph zone but the welding is different).
+- `ForceAsFix` - optional: force-fixes autosculpt on the specified part if it doesn't get compiled correctly (this happens when there's the same amount of vertices on every morph zone but the welding is different).
 You can put this setting multiple times.
-Possible values : any part name.
+Possible values: any part name.
-- `FixAutosculptNormals` - optional, defaults to true : attempts to fix normals on zero area triangles, greatly improving the look of some Autosculpt parts, including vanilla.
-Possible values : true or false.
+- `FixAutosculptNormals` - optional, defaults to true: attempts to fix normals on zero area triangles, greatly improving the look of some Autosculpt parts, including vanilla.
+Possible values: true or false.
+- `ProtectModel` - optional, defaults to false: removes plain text part names, effectively making it hard/tedious to steal your model.
+Possible values: true or false.
-- `CheckModel` - optional, defaults to true : performs various quality checks on the model and reports possible issues.
+- `CheckModel` - optional, defaults to true: performs various quality checks on the model and reports possible issues.
+Possible values: true or false.

 Example settings :